Top Ten Longest Lasting Trucks and SUVs

 GMC Sierra 2500HD

-Jumping up 3 spots to tie the dropping Suburban at #5, the Sequoia now has a respectable 4.8% of vehicles over 200,000 miles.
+Jumping up 3 spots to tie with the dropping Suburban at #5, the Sequoia now has a respectable 4.8% of vehicles over 200,000 miles, which successfully makes it one of the longest lasting SUV models around!
 This massive jump is likely due to the fact the Sequoia didn’t start production until 2000 while the others on this list have a far longer running heritage.
 With this in mind, this big Toyota could make a larger leap next year.

 Suburbans are the ultimate people carriers and can be seen nearly everywhere.
 Unfortunately, it has dropped two slots to #5 with 4.8%.